-The BondBloxx BBB Rated 10+ Year Corporate Bond ETF (the "Fund") seeks to track the investment results of an index composed of BBB-rated, fixed-rate, taxable U.S. dollar-denominated corporate bonds issued by U.S. and non-U.S. corporate issuers with remaining maturities of greater than or equal to ten years.
+The BondBloxx CCC Rated USD High Yield Corporate Bond ETF (the "Fund") seeks to track the investment results of an index composed of CCC (or its equivalent) fixed rate U.S. dollar-denominated, high yield corporate bonds.

 Fees and Expenses